All Episodes

 And we are taking no position against the Mexican government on that.

-So there has to be a multi-pronged approach, and machines are just not the answer.
+So there has to be a multi-pronged approach and machines are just not the answer.

 You have to have a diplomatic approach, an economic approach, and a national security approach on the ground that attacks the drug traffickers.

-Now that is a substantial uptick in uh the temperature when it comes to how we handle drug trafficking cases.
+Now that is a substantial uptick in the temperature when it comes to how we handle drug trafficking cases.

-And I, for one, agree with that measure that certain drug traffickers at certain levels after they're convicted should be uh levied the death penalty.
+And I, for one, agree with that measure that certain drug traffickers at certain levels after they're convicted should be levied the death penalty.

 This administration is taking no such position.

-And so I just didn't see any substance on one of the biggest national security risk that America is facing right now via our number one adversary, the Chinese Communist Party, when it comes to fentanyl.
+And so I just didn't see any substance on one of the biggest national security risks that America is facing right now via our number one adversary, the Chinese Communist Party, when it comes to fentanyl.

 So I thought that was wholly lacking on.

-But before we go there, I mean, there's just the general situation at the border, and you know, Among this sort of huge amounts of people that are coming to the border every day, this creates this opening for these mules and these different operations to actually get the drugs in through the southern border.
+And, you know, among this sort of huge amounts of people that are coming to the border every day, this creates this opening for these mules and these different operations to actually get the drugs in through the southern border.

 The illegal border crossings directly correlate with the amount of human trafficking, the amount of sex trafficking, and also the amount of drug trafficking that pours in through our borders.